ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     Now when a player walks over it, they will instantly grab it, rather than have to press ++F++ first.

 5. We can use whatever art we want in this object, so instead of a coin pouch let's try... a crowbar.
-For prying that chest open with!
+For prying that chest open with.

     Beneath that trigger, there is a *ClientContext* folder.
 Within this folder are all the objects that make up the visual component of the Loot Bag.
 Don't delete the whole folder, but delete all of these contents so that we can start fresh.

 6. Click over to the Core Content tab, and type "crowbar" into the search box.

     Drag the red object that shows up into the ClientContext folder that we just emptied.
-Now our Loot Bag is a crowbar!
+Now our Loot Bag is a crowbar.

     ![The Crowbar](../img/VFXtutorial/vfx5_Crowbar.png){: .center loading="lazy" }